Automotive Glass

 Parking brakes can be inadequate in holding a vehicle from rolling backwards down a hill.
 We’ve had clients that thought they’d fully set their parking brake, only to find their car had rolled down the hill later.
 Many parking brake systems have self-adjusters that operate while the car is being backed up.
 Consequently, this design can prevent the parking brake from holding the car from rolling backwards after the brake has been set.

-Try and set your parking brake prior to placing the gear selector into Park when on an incline.
+As Propulsion Controls Engineering suggest, try and set your parking brake prior to placing the gear selector into Park when on an incline.
 Should the vehicle move between the time it’s put into park and when you apply the parking brake, it can put the transmission/gear selector into a bind making it difficult to put the vehicle back into Drive or Reverse later.

 Keep an eye on your tire pressure.
 Low tire pressure is probably the number one cause of early tire wear.
 The recommended factory tire pressures are usually listed on a label located on one of the door openings.